bitrise-io/devcenter/_articles/en/tutorials/docker/use-your-own-docker-image.md

 ---
-title: Use your own Docker image
+title: Using your own Docker image
 menu:
   docker:
     weight: 2